Closed

 - Approved applicants must sign a contribution agreement before payments begin.

-- Reporting is required during and after the project, according to the agreement.
+- Reporting is required during and after the project under the agreement.

 Additional information